remorses/spiceflow/README.md

 }
 ```

-Expose the server
+### Build and serve the API

 ```bash
 spiceflow serve --watch
 ```

-Call your function from the client, these will use fetch to call the server
+### Call your function from the client, these will use fetch to communicate with the server

 ```ts
 import {